YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 -FU[LLY_UPGRADED]=boolean
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Sets a flag that indicates whether or not the database was fully upgraded to the latest version.
+Sets a flag that indicates whether or not the database was fully upgraded from a prior database format to the current format.
 The value is either T[RUE] or F[ALSE].

 Use only with: -FILEHEADER